Playing for the Home Team

 OOHology’s team dove into a very thorough onboarding process, learning everything we could about how Louisville Slugger Museum & Factory does business.
 We’ve gone through databases, budgets, past creative, old exhibits, and heck, we even reviewed the building’s floor plans to make sure we knew what kind of real estate we had to work with for exhibit design.

-Our marketing team created a new market and demographic strategy, reaching not only the baseball enthusiast, but families looking for activities that appeal to each generation (if you’re a parent, you know it’s hard to find outings that are interesting to both you and your child).
-And we didn’t hit ‘em with the same message — when the time was right, we’ve targeted moms with messages that would be more appealing to them, while catering to the baseball fan when necessary.
+Our marketing team created a new market and demographic strategy, reaching not only the baseball enthusiast, but families looking for activities that appeal to each generation.
+And we didn’t hit ‘em with the same message — when the time was right, we’ve targeted moms with messages that would be more appealing to them while catering to the baseball fan when necessary.
 The museum had also gone through several brand tweaks over the years.
-With a new strategy in place, and a good understanding of the brand and audience, we built out a very thorough brand book.
+With a new strategy in place and a good understanding of the brand and audience, we built out a very thorough brand book.

 With cohesive creative, we’ve reached potential visitors in a more compelling and consistent manner, making the creative not only momentous, but memorable.